 A big part of Small Business Accounting 101 is the balance sheet.
 The balance sheet is the big-picture summary of how your business is doing at a moment in time, usually at the end of a month or year.

 If you have investors or are seeking a loan, you most likely will need to produce a balance sheet to show them why you and your company are worth their investment.

 For any small business owner it's essential Accounting 101 to understand all three of these categories in the balance sheet.

 Assets are everyone's favorite part of the business.
 Many different things can make up your business's assets, but the most common are:

-If you go beyond accounting 101, you will learn about the more intangible kinds of assets.
+If you go beyond in Accounting Chart Of Accounts, you will learn about the more intangible kinds of assets.

 Liabilities are the things your business owes to others, including: